browserengineering/book/book/scheduling.md

 while running foreign C/C++ code linked into a Python library.
 Skia is thread-safe, but SDL may not be.

 [^why-locks]: Despite the global interpreter lock, we still need locks.
-Each Python thread can still yield between bytecode operations, so you can still get concurrent accesses to shared variables, and race conditions are still possible.
-And in fact, while debugging the code for this chapter, I encountered this kind of race condition when I forgot to add a lock; try removing some of the locks from your browser to see for yourself!
+Each Python thread can yield between bytecode operations, so you can still get concurrent accesses to shared variables, and race conditions are still possible.
+And in fact, while debugging the code for this chapter, I often encountered this kind of race condition when I forgot to add a lock; try removing some of the locks from your browser to see for yourself!

 Threaded scrolling